selflein/GraphNN-Multi-Object-Tracking/README.md

   <img src="anim.gif" width="500">
 </p>

 This repository largely implements the approach described in [Learning a Neural Solver for Multiple Object Tracking](https://arxiv.org/abs/1912.07515).
-This implementation achieves ~58% MOTA on the MOT16 test set using PCA to reduce the dimensionality of the visual features.
-Note that the paper uses a learnable MLP to reduce the dimensionality of the visual features instead.
+This implementation achieves ~58% MOTA on the MOT16 test set.

 Note that this is **not** the official implementation of the paper which will be published [here](https://github.com/dvl-tum/mot_neural_solver).